prafulwanjari/Library-Management-System/README.md

 CLOUDINARY_CLIENT_SECRET=

-write all apove this in the env file  and add all your credentials
+write all above this tect in the env file  and add all your credentials